Gender fluidity: History

-Transgender people (including non-binary and third gender people) have existed in cultures worldwide since the pre-colonial era.
+Documented instances of transgender people (including non-binary and third gender people) who diverge from cisgender norms have been recorded in cultures worldwide dating back to at least the pre-colonial era.
 One example is the existence of gender fluidity in many Indigenous communities.
 Although the earliest records of gender fluidity in Indigenous communities was written by those who colonized them, current research shows that over 150 pre-colonial groups are known to recognize or have historically recognized more than two genders.

-The Navajo people are one group who historically recognized between four and five gender identities, one of them being nàdleehi ('changing one' in English).
+The Navajo people are one group who historically recognized between four and five gender identities, one of them being nádleehi ('changing one' in English).
 In more recent history, two-spirit has been an identity adopted by Indigenous gender and sexual minorities.
 The term challenges binary categories of sex and gender and enables some Indigenous people to reclaim traditional roles within their societies.
 According to the 2012 Risk and Resilience study of Bisexual Mental Health, "the most common identities reported by transgender Aboriginal participants were two-spirit, genderqueer, and bigender."

 The term Hijras is a historically recognized third gender within South Asian countries: Bangladesh, India, Nepal, and Pakistan.
 The term Hijras can date back to holy Hindu texts such as the Ramayana and the Mahabharata, where a Hindu character named Arjuna transforms into the third gender.
-In South Asia, many Muslim rulers from the 15th to 19th century Mughal Empire were considered third-gender Indians.
+In South Asia, many Muslim rulers from the 15th to 19th century Mughal Empire were patrons of third-gender Indians.
 Hijras are often assigned male at birth, and adopt feminine characters, like clothing, grooming, and even use feminine names.

 Another example of historical recognition of gender fluidity is the Philippines.
 In the Philippines, they use the umbrella term baklâ to refer to "those born male who currently exist with a feminine gender expression."
 Although this definition of the term is most common, there are a variety of identities that exist within the baklâ umbrella.

+Fa'afāfine are a culturally recognized gender category in Sāmoa used to describe individuals assigned male at birth who assume a third gender or take on feminine gender roles and expressions.
+Scholars caution that the term fa'afāfine should be differentiated from Western labels of transgender, nonbinary, or genderfluid, largely because this identity is shaped by Sāmoan social and cultural roles.